-Acquisitions of subsidiaries are accounted for using the purchase method.
-The cost of an acquisition is measured as the fair value of the assets given, equity instruments issued and liabilities incurred or assumed at the date of exchange, plus costs directly attributable to the acquisition.
-Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair value at the acquisition date, irrespective of the extent of any non-controlling interest (NCI).
+Acquisitions of subsidiaries are accounted for using the acquisition method.
+The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at fair value at acquisition date and the amount of any non-controlling interest (NCI) in the acquiree.
+Acquisition-related costs are recognized in the consolidated statements of income as incurred.
+Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date, irrespective of the extent of any NCI.